pisanorg/yusuf/index.md

 My [somewhat outdated CV](PisanYusuf-CV.pdf) has additional details.

 Happy to accept connection requests on [LinkedIn](https://www.linkedin.com/in/pisan/) as long as we have met in-person.
 I sporadically use [Twitter](https://twitter.com/yusufpisan).

+## Adventures in AI

+[Adventures in AI](aiprojects.html) outlines some of the AI projects I have built for fun.

 ## Research